China profile

 Phenomenal online growth

-With 772 million users (China Internet Network Information Centre, CNNIC, January 2018), China has the world's largest internet-using population.
+With 829 million users (China Internet Network Information Centre, CNNIC, February 2019), China has the world's largest internet-using population.
+Around 26.7 per cent of the online population live in rural areas.

 There are three powerful online giants, known collectively as "BAT": Baidu is the top search engine; e-commerce leader Alibaba has allied with Sina, which operates the Weibo microblog platform; and Tencent owns instant messenger WeChat.